cloudhead/toto/README.md

 - content is entirely managed trough **git**; you get full fledged version control for free.
 - articles are stored as _.txt_ files, with embeded metadata (in yaml format).
+- articles are processed through a markdown converter (rdiscount) by default.
 - templating is done through **ERB**.
 - toto is built right on top of **Rack**.
 - comments are handled by disqus:(http://disqus.com)